D1.7 Clinical psychologist/psychiatrist

 A systematic review of various psychological interventions in patients with COPD showed some improvements in psychological outcomes, especially with cognitive behavioural therapy (CBT).
 In contrast, for physical outcomes, only mind-body interventions (e.g. mindfulness-based therapy, yoga, and relaxation) revealed a statistically significant effect.
 These findings favour psychosocial intervention as a tool in the management of COPD (Farver-Vestergaard 2015).

-A directed psychological intervention consisting of six sessions of group-based CBT delivered by a psychologist added to an eight week pulmonary rehabilitation program, showed significant improvements in the CBT group in the 6MWT, fatigue, depression and stress measures (Luk 2017).
+A directed psychological intervention consisting of six sessions of group-based CBT delivered by a psychologist added to an eight week pulmonary rehabilitation program, showed significant improvements in the CBT group in the 6-minute walk test (6MWT), fatigue, depression and stress measures (Luk 2017).

 Telephone-administered CBT can reduce depression symptoms in people with COPD.
 People with COPD who have mood disorders would prefer to have CBT than befriending (Doyle 2017).< Prev Next >